Spring Events at Boston Harbor Islands

 April School Vacation Week: April 17 – 25

 Looking for some fun activities this school vacation week?
 We’ve got you covered!
 Throughout the week we’ll be posting on our Boston Harbor Islands Facebook page activities you can do from home, as well as a few fun things to do in Downtown Boston and at the Charlestown Navy Yard.
-On Saturday and Sunday, April 24-25, park rangers will be at the Boston Harbor Islands Welcome Center in Downtown Boston to hand out Junior Ranger Day activity bags and stickers.
+On Saturday, April 24, from 11 am – 2 pm, and Sunday, April 25, from 12 pm – 2 pm (the Sunday event will be CANCELED due to inclement weather), park rangers will be at the Boston Harbor Islands Welcome Center in Downtown Boston to hand out Junior Ranger Day activity bags and stickers.

 In-person events include: